 Controlling your breathing calms your brain.

-Although the idea of controlling your breathing to calm the brain has been around for years, only recently has science started uncovering how it actually works.
+While the idea of controlling your breathing to calm the brain has been around for years, only recently has science started uncovering how it actually works.
 Scientists have discovered a neural circuit in the brainstem that appears to play a key role in the breathing/brain control connection.
 The circuit, aka the brain’s “breathing pacemaker,” can be adjusted by altering breathing rhythm (slow, controlled breathing decreases activity in the circuit; fast, erratic breathing increases activity), which in turn influences emotional states.

 When you’re relaxed and calm, you’re more available for the most important things in your life.